jawah/niquests/docs/user/advanced.rst

         niquests.post('http://some.url/streamed', data=f)

 .. warning:: It is strongly recommended that you open files in :ref:`binary
              mode <tut-files>`.
-This is because Requests may attempt to provide the ``Content-Length`` header for you, and if it does this value will be set to the number of *bytes* in the file.
+This is because Niquests may attempt to provide the ``Content-Length`` header for you, and if it does this value will be set to the number of *bytes* in the file.
 Errors may occur if you open the file in *text mode*.